checknixe/nc-validate/README.md

     > nc_validate.py FILE1[, FILE2, ...]

+For integrity checks, the "-i" option is used:

+    > nc_validate.py FILE1[, FILE2, ...] -i

 The valid range for each variable of your netCDF files can be set in a config file, e.g., settings.cfg.
 Each variable goes into a section of the config file in square brackets like this: